bcmichael/RNMR-Docs/docs/command/full_command.md

 Description:
 `NDSP` sets the number of shots to acquire between display updates.
 If ndsp is omitted RNMR will prompt for it with the current value as a default.
+## NEG
+Negates buffer

+Category: Data Manipulation

+Format: `NEG`

+Description:
+`NEG` replaces the contents of the visible processing buffer with itself multiplied by -1.
 ## NG
 Continue acquisition